 The objective of the International Contemporary Art Biennial of South America is to establish a real presence of South America in the global art arena and contribute to the creation of a cultural citizenship.
 To do so, it was necessary to define a format and a working modality whereby the art of the region is integrated not just as a mere diversity quota.
 It must respect singularities by redefining conventional positions, sophisticating relationships, recovering traditions, creating bonds between spaces and times, and maintaining consistency.

-In this regard, the distinctive features of the unprecedented model of the first edition of BIENALSUR are its collaborative institutional networking modality from the perspective of a "Global South", the creation of its own territory with multiple locations and simultaneous events, and a curatorial approach that goes beyond conventions.
+In this regard, the distinctive features of the unprecedented model of BIENALSUR are its collaborative institutional networking modality from the perspective of a "Global South", the creation of its own territory with multiple locations and simultaneous events, and a curatorial approach that goes beyond conventions.

 BIENALSUR aims to develop a real procedural exercise in artistic and intellectual creation.
 The curatorial work seeks to go beyond conventions inasmuch as it challenges the standard criteria used in contemporary art shows.

-In the open call for artistic projects, emphasis was laid on the selection of those proposals that intervene/interfere public urban spaces and unconventional sites in order to build visual reference networks that turn BIENALSUR into a milestone signalling the territory beyond conventional exhibition halls.
+In accordance with the first guideline, emphasis was laid on the selection of those proposals that intervene/interfere public urban spaces and unconventional sites in order to build visual reference networks that turn BIENALSUR into a milestone signalling the territory beyond conventional exhibition halls.

-These are shows selected through the BIENALSUR open callsto be displayed in exhibition halls and curated to that end.
+The second guideline results in the selection of works to be displayed in exhibition halls and curated to that end.